Cathanys/BetterBosses/Thunderstore/README.md

 ### Version 1.0.0
 - Configure the health of each of the 6 Valheim bosses with a factor ranging between 1 and 20

+### Version 1.1.0
+- Configure the health of the mobs with a factor ranging between 1 and 20